 Creative Market is the ultimate resource of templates, fonts, vector graphics and more.
 Everything is really affordable, and as an added bonus they release a pack of free downloads each week, available to anyone with an account.
 It’s filled with really creative resources, so is the perfect place to go if you fancy something a little different.

 A design tool built for non-designers, Canva makes it really easy to create imagery.
-It has a range of templates preset for every social platform you can think of and endless free designs that you can customise to suit your brand with a drag and a drop.
+It has a range of templates preset for every social platform you can think of, and endless free designs that you can customize to suit your brand with a drag and a drop.
 Feeling ambitious?
 Play around and create your own, then start automating your content with SharpSpring!

 Canva is a great tool that can also be used to create your e-book to sell right here on Selz; curate some content together as a free e-book to grow your list or sell.
 You can even create cover images for your products super quick.